BackstagecrewIS/tictactoe/README.md

 The game will be ready to play on loading for the first time.

-There will be a button to start a new game.
+There will be a button to start a new game after a game has finished.

 There will be a button which pops up a modal with the game instructions.